omaiss/Reagent/README.md

 ## Features

 - Real-time suggestions for code fixtures based on PEP-8 guidelines
-- Seamless integration with the PyCharm IDE
+- Seamless integration with the PyCharm IDE
-- Improves code readability and maintainability
+- Improves code readability and maintainability

 ## Getting Started